boxesandglue/boxesandglue/Readme.md

 package main

 import (
+	"fmt"
 	"log"
 	"os"
+	"time"

 	"github.com/speedata/boxesandglue/backend/bag"
 	"github.com/speedata/boxesandglue/backend/node"
 	"github.com/speedata/boxesandglue/document"
 )

+var (
-var str = `In olden times when wishing still helped one, there lived a king whose daughters were all beautiful; and the youngest was so beautiful that the sun itself, which has seen so much, was astonished whenever it shone in her face.
+	str = `In olden times when wishing still helped one, there lived a king whose daughters were all beautiful; and the youngest was so beautiful that the sun itself, which has seen so much, was astonished whenever it shone in her face.
 	Close by the king's castle lay a great dark forest, and under an old lime-tree in the forest was a well, and when the day was very warm, the king's child went out into the forest and sat down by the side of the cool fountain; and when she was bored she took a golden ball, and threw it up on high and caught it; and this ball was her favorite plaything.`
+)

 func dothings() error {
 	outfilename := "sample.pdf"